AmericanPhilosophicalSociety/RevCityDocs/transcription.md

 ---
 layout: page
-title: Transcription Guidelines for Rev City
+title: Transcription Guidelines
 permalink: /transcription/
 ---

 # {{ page.title }}

 This is where transcription guidelines and workflows will live.
+David will update soon!